-Although the HTA found that The Christie (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, three minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
-These shortfalls relate to donor selection and environmental monitoring.
+Although the HTA found that NHSBT Bristol (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, three minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
+Specifically, the shortfalls relate to legible record keeping, storage temperatures and temperature monitoring.